IVSoftware/countdown-timers-in-dgv/README.md

 Your question is about countdown timers, specifically:
 >**How can I put different countdown timers in different cells?**

-If you think about it, for any given row in your `DataGridView`, that information can be calculated by knowing these three things:
+If you think about it, for any given cell in your `DataGridView` the information that it needs can probably be calculated by knowing these three things:
 - What is the input time?
 - What is the output time?
 - _What time is is **NOW**!?_

 In an open ended way, you have asked for "help with this problem" so I will offer you one possible solution because I believe that using the `DataSource` property of `DataGridView` will help you simplify all of your interactions with this powerful UI control.
+This will also prove out the assertion that it's "sufficient to have one timer".
+Its purpose will be to provide continuous updated information for _what time is it now_.

 [![screenshot][1]][1]